JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

     [Javis.jl](https://github.com/JuliaAnimators/Javis.jl) is the best way to make animated graphics  with Julia.

 Luxor provides some functions to help you create simple animations.
-It provides some assistance in creating lots of individual frames, and you have the option of stitching these together to form a moving animation in the animated GIF format.
+It provides some assistance in creating lots of individual frames, and you have the option of stitching these together to form a moving animation, as an animated GIF or video file.

 If you're looking for a way to display animations in another window, with live updates, see the [Interactive graphics and Threads](@ref) section.